nickbart/php-plex/README.md

 php-plex
 ========

-A simple PHP library for interacting with the Plex (http://plexapp.com) HTTP API.
+A simple PHP library for interacting with the Plex (http://plexapp.com) HTTP Control API.

 Requirements
 ------------